 The 10 Cheapest Colleges in Colorado

 What’s Covered:

-There are a lot of factors you need to consider when choosing a college and price is one of them—especially when you consider that over the past four decades, the average cost of tuition, fees, room, and board for an undergraduate degree has increased by 169%.
-Luckily there are a handful of ways to keep the expense of higher education affordable.
+There are a lot of factors you need to consider when choosing a college and price is one of them—especially when you consider that over the past two decades, the average cost of tuition and fees rose 93.2% (17.4% adjusted for inflation).
+Luckily, there are a handful of ways to keep the expense of higher education affordable.

+The 10 Cheapest Colleges in Colorado